-"It's something women have always done but surely Meghan will inspire that a bit more," said Alli Webb, the founder of Drybar, the famous blow dry bar with 90 locations across the U.S. "It's different and it feels fresh."
+"It's something women have always done but surely Meghan will inspire that a bit more," Alli Webb, the founder of Drybar, the famous blow dry bar with 90 locations across the U.S., told "GMA" before the wedding.
+"It's different and it feels fresh."

-Though Markle recently moved to London, the former "Suits" star was a client of Drybar for "many years," according to Webb.
+Meghan, a former "Suits" star, was a client of Drybar for "many years" before she moved to London late last year, according to Webb.

 "She loves a good blowout just like the rest of us," Webb said.
 "She’s so sweet and so nice and she cares about her hair."

-Webb said Markle may have been choosing a bun for a more strategic reason than simply style: To extend the length of a blowout and to protect her hair from heat treatment.
+Webb said Meghan may choose to pull her hair back in a bun for a more strategic reason than simply style: To extend the length of a blowout and to protect her hair from heat treatment.

 "We recommend waiting three to four days between blowouts," Webb said.
 "Extending your blowout is a huge category for us and we have everything from a dry shampoo to a shower cap designed to get the longest bang for your buck.